 BSL employees enjoy a range of flexible work options and other attractive benefits.
 Recognising that there is no ‘one size fits all’ pattern of work–life balance, the organisation endeavours to provide options to suit the needs of all staff.

-To view the position description, please click here.
+To view the Position Description to address the Key Selection Criteria, please click here.

-We are an EEO and understand the importance of diversity and inclusion.
-We recognise that everyone has the right to an equitable, safe and productive environment and to be treated with dignity and respect.
+We encourage individuals from all backgrounds to apply.
+As an Equal Employment Opportunity provider, we understand the importance of diversity and inclusion recognise that everyone has the right to an equitable, safe and productive environment and to be treated with dignity and respect.
 We welcome applications from all people regardless of age, gender, ethnicity, cultural background, disability or sexual orientation.
 Aboriginal and Torres Strait Islander people are encouraged to apply.
+We encourage you to submit your application for this role if you meet some or most of the key selection criteria.